 Procedure

-- Using a dropping pipette, put a little of the zinc sulfate (or nitrate) solution in four of the depressions in the spotting tile, using the illustration below as a guide.
+- Using a dropping pipette, put a little of the zinc chloride (or nitrate) solution in four of the depressions in the spotting tile, using the illustration below as a guide (or alternatively use the microscale integrated instruction sheet in the presentation slides).
 Label this row with the name of the solution.
 Rinse the pipette well with water afterwards.

 - Do this for each metal ion solution in turn, rinsing the pipette when you change solution.